kitsuyui/dynamic-ip-tools/README.md

 ## Source

 - The 3-Clause BSD License.
-See also LISENCE file.
+See also LICENSE file.